GrantHair5/DotNetOpenAlpr/README.md

 # DotNetOpenAlpr
-.NET wrapper for OpenALPR based off of https://github.com/igorkulman/OpenALPR.Lib with some enhancements and further examples
+.NET wrapper for OpenALPR based off of https://github.com/igorkulman/OpenALPR.Lib with some enhancements